recitativonika/teneo-account-creator/readme.md

    	proxy2
    	proxy3
 	```
-	- Modify the `config.js` file to set your configurations for reffcode and delay
+	- Modify the `config.js` file in `src` folder to set your configurations for reffcode and delay

 4. Run the account creator script:
 	```bash